dridi/cashpack/README.rst

 ------------

 The best way to contribute to cashpack is to use it on platforms other than x86_64 GNU/Linux with glibc and report failures.
-You shouldn't be surprised to discover alignment issues on other architectures.
-Despite a semi-paranoid coding style and the benefits of open-source [1]_ there may be security issues.
+Despite a paranoid coding style and the benefits of open-source [1]_ there may be security issues.

 Design goals
 ------------